Meet Kestrel’s Staff

 Kristin has been working in the environmental field for 25 years on a variety of issues from recycling and toxics-use reduction to endangered-species recovery and wilderness restoration.
 She has served as the Executive Director of Kestrel since 2006 and has overseen the organization’s growth from a volunteer-led group to a professionally staffed regional land trust.
 During this time, Kestrel has tripled its rate of land conserved annually and led a four-year project to complete the largest Conservation Restriction on private land in Massachusetts conserving 3,486 acres on Brushy Mountain.
 Kristin has a BA in economics and environmental science from Bucknell University and an MS in Environmental Studies from Antioch University.
 She lives with her two children and husband in Pelham.

 Kari Blood served as Kestrel’s Regional Conservationist through the volunteer AmeriCorps MassLIFT Program from 2010 through 2011.
-During this time, she coordinated the Forever Farmland Initiative, organized landowner outreach events in Belchertown and Northampton, and assisted the Pelham Conservation Commission with educational campaigns, among other projects.
 In the Fall of 2011, she began full-time work with Kestrel to coordinate special programs and community engagement projects.
+She now handles communications and outreach for Kestrel and for the Forever Farmland Initiative.
+She is glad to live in Hadley next to Mount Warner and surrounded by conserved farmland.

 |Ben Wright, Land Conservation Specialist.|